 To view open positions around the world, visit www.uso.org/careers.

 How did you get started in the non-profit world?
-I actually worked in IT for four years after getting my degree in Computer Science, and I just felt that it wasn’t my passion – I wasn’t happy or satisfied.
-I began looking for opportunities to volunteer in my area, and I discovered a position in Art Therapy.
-After an informational interview to understand what the job was about, I said “this is what I’m supposed to do.”
+I worked in IT for four years after getting my degree in Computer Science, and I felt that it wasn’t my passion – I wasn’t happy or satisfied.
+I began looking for volunteer opportunities in my area, and I discovered an art therapy position.
+After an informational interview to understand the job, I said “this is what I’m supposed to do.”
 So, I quit my job, and got my Master’s Degree in Art Therapy.
 I found my passion in helping people.
 When people ask me how I found this position, I always say the same thing: I didn’t know it at the time, but I’d been dreaming about this job long before I’d known about it.
 Now, I can’t imagine not working for a non-profit, not working here, and not helping people.

 What is one thing you like about your job?
-My favorite part about the job is seeing the transformation of a person.
+My favorite part about the job is seeing a person’s transformation.
 We’ve had a few service members that have gone through programs where who they are at the end of the program is not who they were when they entered.
 It’s seeing the change, and knowing the programs were a part of the recovery.

 Internships at USO-Metro